base-org/web/apps/base-docs/tutorials/docs/4_smart-wallet-and-eoa-with-onchainkit.md

 ## Conclusion

-In this tutorial, you've learned how to use [OnchainKit] to create a connection button.
+In this tutorial, you've learned how to use [OnchainKit] to log your users into your onchain app.
 You've also learned how to customize the connection experience with [RainbowKit], enabling your users a broader choice of which wallet to use with your app and making sure all are able to enjoy it.

 ---